-- Patient's name and date of birth should appear on all pages of record. - The date of service should be clearly documented for each encounter. - All conditions impacting the patient's care/health, including coexisting conditions should be documented, capturing the patient's true health status. - Details based on the provider's independent clinical judgment to code to the highest level of specificity. - Patient's condition(s) should be clearly documented in record. - The documentation must show that the condition was monitored, evaluated, assessed/addressed or treated (MEAT). - The documentation describing the condition and MEAT must be legible. - The documentation must be clear, concise, complete and specific. - When using abbreviations, use standard and appropriate abbreviations.
+- Patient's name and date of birth should appear on all pages of record. - Patient's condition(s) should be clearly documented in record. - The documentation must show that the condition was monitored, evaluated, assessed/addressed or treated (MEAT). - The documentation describing the condition and MEAT must be legible. - The documentation must be clear, concise, complete and specific. - When using abbreviations, use standard and appropriate abbreviations.
 Because some abbreviations have different meanings, use the abbreviation that is appropriate for the context in which it is being used. - Provider's signature, credentials and date must appear on record and must be legible.

-2.30 Medical Record Review Process
+2.10 Medical Record Review Process

 Healthy Blue Dual Advantage medical record standards require practitioners to maintain medical records in a manner that is current, organized and facilitates effective and confidential member care and quality review.
 Healthy Blue Dual Advantage performs medical record reviews to assess network PCPs in relation to current medical record standards.
 Healthy Blue Dual Advantage recognizes the importance of medical record documentation in the delivery and coordination of quality care and requires practitioners to comply with the plans' standards for medical record documentation.
 Medical record audits/reviews are performed annually on a sample of randomly chosen PCPs contracted for the plans' managed care products for Medicare Advantage networks.
 For purposes of medical record audits/reviews, a PCP is defined as family medicine, general medicine, internal medicine, pediatrics and obstetrics/gynecology (when acting as a PCP).
-A random sampling of these PCPs is identified in the current year and abstracted from the HEDIS® data collection process.
+A random sampling of these PCPs is identified in the current year and abstracted from the HEDIS[®] data collection process.
 See Medical Record Criteria listed below.